-Studies in Latin American Culture and Society (fall only) is an interdisciplinary program for students seeking a comprehensive understanding of life of Latin America and wishing to develop fluency in Spanish.
+ACM: Community Engagement in Public Health, Education, & the Environment (fall only) is an interdisciplinary program for students seeking a comprehensive understanding of life of Latin America and wishing to develop fluency in Spanish.
 This program, which focuses on humanities and social sciences, is designed to take full advantage of its Costa Rican setting.
 Language study is stressed as the key to understanding the culture.Course work in language, literature, geography, anthropology, politics and cultural change enables students to develop insights which are reinforced by field trips and two weeks of field work in rural areas.
 In San José and its environs, students live with families both to improve their language ability and to enjoy personal involvement in the daily life of a Latin American community.

-The Tropical Field Research Program (winter/spring) is designed for advanced work in the natural and social sciences.
+The Field Research in the Environment, Social Sciences, & Humanities Program (winter/spring) is designed for advanced work in the natural and social sciences.
 Independent research in the humanities is also encouraged.
 Costa Rica supports an extraordinary variety of plant and animal life and provides rich research opportunities for students of tropical biology and ecology.
 An equally broad range of research topics is available for students of anthropology, archaeology, economics, geography, geology, history, political science, and sociology.
 Students prepare for their research during a month-long orientation which includes intensive language training, and a review of field work methodology.
 Their field study may be integrated with an ongoing project or undertaken independently under the supervision of a faculty advisor.

 Social Change in Latin America